luizribeiro/dotfiles/README.md

 ### OS X

-If you're using OS X, you'll need to install the GNU Core Utilities first:
+If you're using OS X, you'll need to install the GNU Core Utilities and a few dependencies first:

 ```
-brew install coreutils
+brew install coreutils neovim tmux zsh
 ```